New Federal Regulations

 The California State University does not discriminate on the basis of gender, which includes sex and gender identity or expression, or sexual orientation in its education programs or activities.
 Learn more.

 COVID-19 Important Information

-Due to the recent statewide restrictions limiting access to campus to stop the spread of the COVID-19 virus, the Institutional Equity & Compliance Office will continue to operate virtually during normal business hours (Monday-Friday 8:00 a.m. - 5:00 p.m.) via e-mail, phone, Zoom, or other modalities.
-Upon scheduling an appointment, options will be discussed on which meeting form and format can be best meet your needs while honoring the University's efforts to manage the risk of spreading COVID-19.
+Due to the recent statewide restrictions limiting access to campus to stop the spread of the COVID-19 virus, Institutional Equity & Compliance Office will continue to operate virtually during normal business hours (Monday-Friday 8:00 a.m. - 5:00 p.m.) via e-mail, phone, Zoom, or other modalities.
+Upon scheduling an appointment, options will be discussed on which meeting form and format can best meet your needs while honoring the University's efforts to manage the risk of spreading COVID-19.

 Although our campus community is primarily working remotely and transitioning to an alternative modality of instruction, this is a reminder that the CSU Executive Orders 1096 and 1097 are still in effect and employees are still obligated to report Title IX concerns to the Title IX Coordinator.
 You can file a Title IX report electronically through the http://www.csusb.edu/Institutional-Equity-Compliacne website under “File a Report” or contact the Title IX Coordinator, Cristina Alvarez, at email@example.com or (909) 537-5669.